Skip to main content

 Even if we form a goal, we still may not see it through due to busy schedules or lack of clear guidance.

-Where To Begin With Customer Journeys
+Where to Begin With Customer Journeys

 He focuses first on scoping by asking simple questions: